Natural Baby Life logo (480 x 130)

 The best kind of bread to eat during pregnancy

-During pregnancy, you should avoid plain white bread and breads with:
+During pregnancy, try to minimize your plain white bread intake and breads with:

 • Added sweeteners or sugar